MicrosoftDocs/OfficeDocs-SharePoint/migration/spmt-workflow-overview.md

 ms.assetid:
 description: "Overview of how to migrate your SharePoint Server workflows to Power Automate using the SharePoint Migration Tool (SPMT)."
 ---
-# Overview: Migrate SharePoint Server 2010 workflows to Power Automate
+# Overview: Migrate SharePoint Server 2010 & 2013 workflows to Power Automate

 >[!Note]
 >This feature is currently in public preview, and subject to change.

-Microsoft removed **SharePoint Server 2010** workflow services from existing tenants on November 1, 2020.
-We recommend that you move your classic SharePoint Server workflows to Power Automate flows.

-Using the SharePoint Migration Tool (SPMT), you can now migrate these workflows to Power Automate
+Workflows created with SharePoint Server 2010 or 2013, or SharePoint Server Designer 2010 or 2013,can be migrated to Power Automate using the SharePoint Migration Tool (SPMT).
+The following workflows can be migrated:

-**SharePoint Server 2010 out of the box (OOTB) workflows:**
+**SharePoint Server 2010 & 2013 out of the box (OOTB) workflows:**
 - Approval workflow
 - Collect feedback workflow
 - Collect signature workflow